lammps/lammps/doc/src/fix_numdiff.rst

 Calculate forces through finite difference calculations of energy versus position.
-These forces can be compared to analytic forces computed by pair styles, bond styles, etc.  This can be usefule for debugging or other purposes.
+These forces can be compared to analytic forces computed by pair styles, bond styles, etc.  This can be useful for debugging or other purposes.

 The group specified with the command means only atoms within the group